Brădișor Dam

-Brădişor Dam is a large hydroelectric dam on the Lotru River situated in Romania.
+Brădișor Dam is a large hydroelectric dam on the Lotru River situated in Romania.

-The project was started and finished in the 1980s and it was made up by the construction of a rockfill with a clay core dam 30 m high which was equipped with two vertical turbines, Brădişor Hydro Power Plant having an installed capacity of 115 MW.
+The project was started and finished in the 1980s and it was made up by the construction of a rockfill with a clay core dam 30 m high which was equipped with two vertical turbines, Brădișor Hydro Power Plant having an installed capacity of 115 MW.

 The dam generates 223 GWh of electricity per year.